youngde811/Shakespearean-Insult-Generator/README.md

 I found myself needing a distraction after a particularly challenging project at work.
 Having discovered a newer implementation of the code on _GitHub_ - Kurt Blair's "Shakespearean Insult Generator" - I forked his repository;
-re-wrote the generator in Python; and decided to include an iOS app that will make use of generated insults in some fun manner.
+re-wrote the generator in Python; and decided to include an iOS app that makes use of generated insults in an entertaining manner.
 The app is written in _React Native_ and _Expo_, and is currently available only via _TestApp.io_.
+However, I plan to release it on the AppStore if I can suffer through the Apple approval process.

 ## Overview ##